The hidden mindset shaping Gen Z’s approach to work – and how employers can adapt

 Adapting to Gen Z's workplace mindset and values is not just beneficial, it’s essential for businesses aiming to stay relevant and competitive.

-Dr. Pardis Shafafi
+Contact info for Dr. Pardis Shafafi

 According to Glassdoor, we are finally approaching the point where Gen Z employees will overtake baby boomers and millennials in the workplace.
 This generational transition brings a fresh set of perspectives, values, and skills – notably a remarkable fluency in technology and a unique approach to digital platforms, as evidenced by Gen Z’s creative prowess on social media platforms.